rcalixte/wayland-book/src/seat/xkb.md

 Wayland.

-When you press a key on your keyboard, it sends a *scancode* to the computer, which is simply a number assigned to that key.
+When you press a key on your keyboard, it sends a *scancode* to the computer, which is simply a number assigned to that physical key.
 On my keyboard, scancode 1 is the Escape key, the '1' key is scancode 2, 'a' is 30, Shift is 42, and so on.
 I use a US ANSI keyboard layout, but there are many other layouts, and their scancodes differ.
 On my friend's German keyboard, scancode 12 produces 'ß', while mine produces '-'.

 To solve this problem, we use a library called "xkbcommon", which is named for its role as the common code from XKB (X KeyBoard) extracted into a standalone